-Check on status of EE/CA reports in mid-2014.
-Ask Jim Weigand about progress on prioritization study and how the WRA could participate.
+Check on status of EE/CA reports in fall 2015.
+Ask Jim Weigand and Molly Nilsson about progress on prioritization study and how the WRA could participate.
 Track BLM clean up actions and associated monitoring of effectiveness.

 6. Corona and Twin Peaks Mines Cleanup